 We publish books on different aspects of prepping, from food to medical care, shooting, and more.
 We also publish certain military field manuals as paperback (grid-down) books suitable for any prepper’s survival bookshelf.
-Titles are organized below by category:

 The American Frugal Housewife by Lydia Maria Child Lydia Maria Child first published The American Frugal Housewife in 1829.
 She was self-motivated, went against the tide, and took risks in an era when many women did not.
 Her writing style was ridiculed by many as lacking class, but her gritty writing was a reflection of the work itself.

 The Complete Guide to Home Canning by Department of Agriculture This publication contains many new research-based recommendations for canning safer and better quality food at home.
 It is an invaluable resource book for persons who are canning food for the first time.
 Experienced canners will find updated information to help them improve their canning practices.

 The Navy SEAL Nutrition Guide by Patricia Deuster This book was originally developed for Navy SEAL trainees to help them meet the demands of Naval Special Warfare (NSW).
 This comprehensive guide covers all the basics of physical wellness with guidance on helping meet the challenges encountered in extreme conditions and mission-related activities Navy SEALS face.

 Department of the Army’s First Aid Manual TC 4.02-1 by Department of the Army Because medical personnel will not always be readily available, non-medical Soldiers must rely on themselves and other Soldiers’ skills and knowledge of first aid methods to render aid until medical assistance arrives.
 Training Circular 4-02.1 provides first aid procedures for non-medical personnel in environments from home station to combat situations.